 EE 609-Corrective Reading Techniques.

 Identification of reading difficulties, with an emphasis on the application of appropriate remediative techniques.
 Students will develop familiarity with current programs that operate on the diagnostic/prescriptive model, including current research into the effectiveness of these models.
 Interaction with pupils with reading difficulties will be provided.
-Identical to Exc 690.
-Second semester, even-numbered years, three hours.
+Identical to Exc 609.
+Second semester, three hours.